FlowWest/riveware-modelling/README.md

 Known issues: DPS ruleset needs reconfiguring,

-Upcoming Work: need to configured A canal diversions from UKL (issue is with CFS-AF conversion between slots) and develop ruleset for project supply
+Upcoming Work: need to configure A canal diversions from UKL (known issue with CFS-AF conversion - maybe create extra slot for conversion?) and develop full ruleset for project supply.

+#tagging for future work: Keno reservoir is treated as a pass through (elevation is firmly set), how can it operate between two elevations? is their a method?

 ---2025-06-10 Current Run Period: Oct 1, 1980 to Mar Apr 5, 1981